Avoid Transformation Anxiety!

 A Scaled Agile Framework® (SAFe®) Transformation goes beyond adopting the framework, which updates an organization’s roles, practices, and deliverables with Lean-Agile principles.
 A SAFe Transformation also includes embracing the Lean-Agile culture, mindset, and leadership.
 This new way of working allows for teams of teams to deliver business value on a regular cadence, with greater employee and customer satisfaction.

 A SAFe Transformation is typically accomplished through training and coaching, with many companies investing in top talent to help lead the journey.
 If you want your Transformation to be a success, then it's best to come to the table prepared.
 Since becoming the first SAFe Implementation Gold Partner in 2012, our experienced coaches have learned how to effectively assist companies in this endeavor, and so we invite you to take advantage of their knowledge in this guide.

-Watch this 3 minute video to discover how SAFe Guides Your Digital Transformation
+Watch this 90 second video to discover how SAFe Guides Your Digital Transformation.

 Important Considerations in a SAFe® Transformation

 Selecting the right vendor to partner with in your SAFe Transformation is critical to your success.
 Change (even positive change) is difficult, but it does not need to be a miserable experience.

 Some vendors take prescriptive approaches ("this is what you do and how you do it"), and some organizations appreciate this.
 These are the organizations that typically want to adopt technical practices without changing their political structure.
 This is natural; after all, change is scary, and people who enjoy power can have a hard time giving it up.
 But problems will inevitably arise when hanging on to the traditional "command and control" way of working, as too much centralized control tends to inhibit true agility.